 Mug cakes are all the rage, and this Fruity Pebbles Protein Mug Cake is low carb, high protein, and ready in minutes!
 Can it get any better??

 For this mug cake recipe, we use protein powder as a substitute for flour to keep it low in carbs and big in flavor.
-In a typical baked good, you need some flour to ensure the cake rises, but in mug cakes we have a much higher percentage of leavening ingredients to protein so the protein powder works just fine.
-The best part is that little cake has 8 grams of protein!
+In a typical baked good, you need some flour to ensure the cake rises, but in mug cakes, we have a much higher percentage of leavening ingredients to protein so the protein powder works just fine.
+The best part is that this little cake has 8 grams of protein!

 For the big flavor, we soak the fruity pebbles in the milk to really enhance that sweet cereal milk flavor!
-Wait, did you say you want more high protein Fruity Pebble recipes?
+Wait, did you say you want more high-protein Fruity Pebble recipes?
 No worries, try some of our other fruity pebbles protein powder recipes: Fruity Pebble Protein Pancakes, Fruity Pebble Protein Cereal Bars, or Fruity Pebble Protein Ice Cream!

 Ingredients and Substitution Options

 All substitution options are a 1:1 substitution unless noted otherwise.

 Fruity Pebbles: The star of the dish!
 Fruity pebbles are also great because they are pretty low in carbs and gluten-free by nature, however, they are processed in a gluten facility so they cannot be certified as gluten-free.

 Substitutions: Cocoa Pebbles or Frosted Flakes are also great cereals!
 You can also use your favorite cereal and then strain out the milk to just use the cereal milk and leave out the whole cereal pieces in the recipe.

 Milk: Milk is necessary for this protein cake because protein powder absorbs so much liquid.
 We use coconut milk for ours due to its lightness and mild coconut flavor.